The Four Pillars

 What we’ve done

-• Connected dedicated Career Counselors with high school students to explore and plan post-secondary opportunities, including career pathways in STEM areas that can be supported by apprenticeships.
+• Connected dedicated Career Counselors with high school students to explore STEM career pathways, including apprenticeships.

-• Support the teaching of computer science K-12
+• Supported the teaching of computer science K-12.

-• Carnegie STEM Pathway: 6 Wayne County schools were selected to receive 3 days of continuous improvement training in the area of STEM education.
-Each of the public schools will also receive $5,000 to support their improvement efforts.
+• Carnegie STEM Pathway: 6 Wayne County schools received continuous improvement training and funding to support STEM efforts.

-• STEM Maker Summit at the Henry Ford Museum.
-At this summit, teachers from across the county learn about new technology, and different ways to get their students engaged in the creative process of design and fabrication.
+• STEM Maker Summit at the Henry Ford Museum, engaging teachers in the creative process of design and fabrication.